gamelab/kiwi.js/README.md

 ##Starting from scratch

 The easiest way to start with a blank game is to take a copy of the `/gameTemplate` folder.
-This contains a recommnded folder structure and all default files already in place.
+This contains a recommended folder structure and all default files already in place.

 You will need to use a web server to open the index file.
+We suggest XAMPP, WAMP or MAMP.

 A more advanced, but still simple, way to create a blank game is to use the [Kiwi.js Yeoman Generator](https://github.com/gamelab/generator-kiwigame).
 This will create build files and other goodies for you as well.

 ###Viewing the examples

 We have a throng of examples.
 So many, in fact, that one kiwi got tired carrying them all.
 As generous souls, we put them in their own repo.
 Check out the [examples repo](https://github.com/gamelab/examples) and look in `tutorials/core`.

 ###What's in this repo?

 Note: If you just want to use the framework, the kiwi.js and kiwi.min.js files are located in the `/build` folder, and the docs in the `/docs` folder, and there is a template game in the `/templateGame` folder.
 You probably don't need to worry about the rest of the repo!

 ###Folders

 * build - The kiwi.js and kiwi.min.js files
 * src - The kiwi.js framework source code
 * docs - API documentation on the Kiwi.JS framework.
 * docstyles - Used to store assets for building docs.
 * templateGame - An example TemplateGame to help you on your way to developing a Kiwi.JS game.

 ###Files

 * .gitignore - mask files from git
 * bower.json - see below about bower installation
-* grunfile.js - used for building the framework
+* gruntfile.js - used for building the framework
 * license.txt - The MIT license
 * package.json - the npm package used for installing dev dependencies
 * README.md - this file!
 * tslint.json - the tslint configuration file

 ![Splash](http://html5experts.jp/wp-content/uploads/2013/11/image05.png)